timtiemens/secretshare/Readme.md

   #  time passes

-  # Later, somebody acquires 3 share - #2, #4 and #5 and recovers the key:
+  # Later, somebody acquires 3 shares - for example, #2, #4 and #5 -
+  #  and then does this:

 $ java -jar secretshare.jar combine -k 3 \
    -s2 1882356874773438980155973947620693982153929916 \